The Current Problem

 Our Peronalised Approach

 Once the diagnosis has been discussed with you in your first session, we will explain potential treatment options.
 Osteopathy offers an incredible scope of possible manual techniques that are used to improve your mobility, reduce pain, get your joints and muscles working better, and make you feel you again!
 Some of these treatments may involve adjustments of the spine, stretching of the muscles, and mobilizing joints.
 Because the treatment is tailored to you, our sessions may vary from person to person and from appointment to appointment.

 The personalised approach doesn’t stop there.
 After your treatment, your Osteopath may suggest some specific exercises to help you maintain the benefits of your treatment and improve the function and strength of your joints and muscles between sessions.
 Rehabilitation must be tailored to you to avoid further injury and to allow you to recover from your pain as swiftly as possible.
 So if your Osteopath gives you homework to do between sessions, please try your best to follow this advice.
 Thankfully, we now can email your exercise homework to you, so you can’t say the dog ate it!

 And on a final note, there is a common misconception that Osteopaths only treat back pain.
 This is definitely not true.
 The approach outlined above is not only for those struggling with lower back pain.
 We follow this in-depth, personalized process for all types of injuries.
-So the next time you have knee, shoulder, or foot pain, don’t diagnose yourself over the internet.
+So the next time you have knee, shoulder, or neck pain, muscle aches or nerve pain, don’t diagnose yourself over the internet.
 See an Osteopath!

-If you would like to see one of our expert osteopaths then you can book online by clicking here.
+If you would like to see one of our expert osteopaths in Rainham or Maidstone then you can book online by clicking here.